kennie747/chemondis_weather_project/README.md

 1. Install the redis server by executing the instruction: sudo apt-get install redis-server
 2. Run the redis server by executing the instruction: sudo service redis-server restart
-3. Navigate to the working directory and run the program by executing the following instructions:
+3. Navigate to the working directory of the CheMondis_weather_project and run the program by executing the following instructions:

     i. pip install -r requirements.txt